 Loans and receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest rate method, net of any impairment.
+Interest income is recognised by applying the effective interest rate method, except for short term receivables where the recognition of interest would be immaterial.

 A provision for impairment of trade receivables is established when there is objective evidence that the Company will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments (more than 30 days overdue) are considered indicators that the trade receivable is impaired.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
-The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the income statement.
+The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the income statement within 'selling and marketing costs'.
 When a trade receivable is uncollectible, it is written off against the allowance account for trade receivables.